iamdtang/skaterdav85.github.io/teaching/2018/assignments/gmail-part-2.md

 ## A `truncate-text` Helper

 Instead of truncating the text via CSS, create a helper to do this.
 This way, the full message won't be in the DOM in the email list.
 Name the helper `truncate-text`.
+This helper should receive 2 arguments.
+The first argument is the text and the second argument is a number specifies how long the text should be.

 ## A `StarButton` Component